-The enzyme is marketed in a range of commercial products targeted for their applications, e.g. under the trade name of Saczyme which was approved in Denmark in 2009.
+The enzyme is marketed under the trade name of Lipopan Xtra which was approved in Denmark in 2008.
 The enzyme has also been positively evaluated by a number of regulatory authorities, resulting in inclusion on various positive lists, e.g. in France, Mexico, Brazil.

-9. List of data available (please check, if available)
+9. List of data available (please check, if available) Toxicological data

-Toxicological data